manolitto/openvlex2/socket_negatives/README.md

 - use "bottom socket negatives" for the bottom of parts if you want to make them stackable with double jacks

-- use "square" negatives for square and rectangular parts
+- use "square/square" negatives for square and rectangular parts

-- use "radial" negatives for curved parts
+- use "curved/radial" negatives for curved parts

 ## Instructions